pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

  - electric room (er),
  - heat pump (hp).

 The data set reports the installation `ic.alt` and operating costs `oc.alt` each household was faced with for each of the five alternatives with some broad demographic information about the household and crucially the choice `depvar`.
-This is what one choice scenario over the five alternative looks like in the data.
+This is what one choice scenario over the five alternative looks like in the data:

 ```{code-cell} ipython3
 wide_heating_df = pd.read_csv("../data/heating_data_r.csv")
 wide_heating_df[wide_heating_df["idcase"] == 1]
 ```

-The core idea of these kinds of models is to conceive of this as a choice over exhaustive options with attached latent utility.
-The utility ascribed to each option is viewed as a linear combination of the attributes for each option, which drives the probability of choosing amongst each option.
-For each $j$ in all the alternatives $Alt$ which is assumed to take a Gumbel distribution.
+The core idea of these kinds of models is to conceive of this scenario as a choice over exhaustive options with attached latent utility.
+The utility ascribed to each option is viewed as a linear combination of the attributes for each option.
+The utility ascribed to each alternative drives the probability of choosing amongst each option.
+For each $j$ in all the alternatives $Alt$ which is assumed to take a Gumbel distribution because this has a particularly nice mathematical property.

 $$ \mathbf{U} \sim Gumbel $$